- Quickstarts

 # Compile assets

-# Build the release and overwrite the existing release directory
+# Create server script, Build the release, and overwrite the existing release directory

 MIX_ENV=prod mix release --overwrite

-Make sure the script is executable before checking it into Git:
+Make sure the script is executable before you commit it:

 chmod a+x build.sh